EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 criteria for an inner product).
 But, now we know that $$W_t$$'s live in a Hilbert space, and their trajectory fits all the properties that $$W_t$$ has to follow a crinkled arc.

-More than that, since we know that for the crinkled arc, there is a basis such that
+More than that, since we know that for the crinkled arc, there is an orthonormal basis $$\{X_n\}$$ such that

 $$W_t = \sqrt{2} \sum_{n=1}^\infty X_n \frac{\sin((n-\frac{1}{2})\pi t)}{(n-\frac{1}{2}) \pi},$$

 Now what are the basis vectors?
 They're independent normal distributions with zero mean and unit variance!
 We get that they're normally distributed because they are a basis for the space spanned by
-$$W_t$$, which consists solely of zero-mean normally distributed variables (consider the third property and that $$W_t = W_t-W_0$$ by the first property).
+$$W_t$$, which consists solely of zero-mean normally distributed variables (to see that
+$$W_t$$ is normally distributed consider that $$W_t = W_t-W_0$$ follows a normal distribution
+and that $$W_0$$ is almost-surely zero).
 And by the criterion that the basis form an orthonormal set guarantee unit variance (by normalisation) and independence (by orthogonality).

 Though this representation of Brownian motion is well-known in the literature, this is not the usual derivation.
-Indeed, in proving the generality of the solution for the crinkled arc, Johnson drew the connection the other way, asserting that the crinkled arc is a form of Brownian motion and going from there.
+Indeed, in proving the generality of the solution for the crinkled arc, [Vitale](https://www.ams.org/journals/proc/1975-052-01/S0002-9939-1975-0388056-1/S0002-9939-1975-0388056-1.pdf) drew the connection the other way, asserting that the crinkled arc is a form of Brownian motion and going from there.

 The Fourier cosine basis as a representation of Brownian motion is also well known (see a derivation on YouTube [here](https://www.youtube.com/watch?v=gtaaoi9rHMo)).
-For completeness, it is of the form:
+Using the same reasoning as for the half-integer cosine series, we get that Brownian motion can also be represented as:

 $$W_t= X(t) + \sum_{n=1}^\infty \frac{\sqrt{2}}{n \pi} \sin(n \pi t) \phi_n(t).$$